-SEDERS FOR YOU
+PASSOVER SEDERS FOR YOU

-This site, Seders For You, is a repository for ready-made creative seders and seder ideas that you have permission to copy and use for your family.
-We also post here the fun parodies and songs we've written.
-The only thing we ask is that if you use this material, or pass it along, you must give us credit.
+This site, Seders For You, is a repository for ready-made creative seders and seder ideas that you have permission to use for your family.
+We also post here the fun parodies and songs we've written, along with songs for our seders written by friends.
+The only thing we ask – if you use this material, or pass it along, please give credit as follows: Material from "Seders For You".

 If you print your own private Haggadah containing any of our material (the Haggadahs, songs or other fun stuff), we request that you send us a copy.
 Our address is after each song parody.

-And now ... on to Seders For You
+And now ... on to Seders For You:

-• Go to seders
+Go to Seders

-• Go to songs and parodies
+Go to Passover songs and parodies

 SEDERS